bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 ## Server-to-Server Cart and Checkout

 The Server-to-Server APIs are for managing the contents of a shopping cart and checkout remotely from a server.
-Using the Cart, Checkout, and Payment API allows for a fully headless ecommerce solution.
+Using the Cart, Checkout, and Payment APIs allows for a fully headless ecommerce solution.

 ### CaaS